haavardj/pmsys-ts/README.md

-# pmsys
+# pmsys-lib

-Typescript datatypes and Angular components for the PMSYS ecosystem
+Typescript datatypes and Angular components for the PMSYS ecosystem.

 ## Installation